Cathy A.

 Concluding your informative speech with impact is crucial.
 View this example conclusion for an informative speech:

-Examples for Different Types of Informative Speech
+Examples of Different Types of Informative Speech

 Depending on the objective, informative speeches can take various forms, each with its unique purpose.